cardano-foundation/CIPs/CPS-0001/README.md

 ## **Goals**
 - Define how metadata can be associated with a subject (i.e. dApp, stake pool, token policy, etc.)
 - Metadata should be discoverable by wallets and applications
+- Wallets and applications should be able to verify the correctness of metadata claims
 - Associate some form of identity to a metadata claim

 ## **Open Questions**